Erimelowo/Lighthouse-Scale-Fix/README.md

 This aims to help with lighthouse-tracked controllers and/or trackers being always slightly off but not in the same direction.

 **This may not work for everyone and could lead to worst results (idk why).
-Only do if you have the above tracking problem.
-If you have worse results, just rename the .bkp back that the program created.**
+Only do it if you have the above tracking problem.
+If you have worse results, just rename the .bkp back that the program created and try modifying the scales manually.**

 Download [here](https://github.com/Louka3000/Lighthouse-Scale-Fix/releases/latest/download/lh_scale_fix.exe).

 ## Theory

-The tracking scale value seems to scale translation from a certain point, which I assume to be the first lighthouse SteamVR initializes.
+The tracking scale value allows to scale translation from a certain point in space.
 A scale of 2 would mean that for every 1 meter travelled IRL, 2 meters are travelled in VR.

-Values being different for different devices thus mean that they won't align properly.

-The solution is thus to set tracking scales to 1.
-There does not seem to be any downside to doing this; my tracking has been much better ever since doing this.
+Different values need different scales, but for some setups, the default values may not be good for whatever reason.

+The solution is thus to edit the values yourself.

 ## Doing it automatically